polterguy/phosphorusfive/core/p5.webapp/system42/README.md

 System42 is an example minimalistic Web Operating System, built on top of Phosphorus Five.
-If you wish to use Phosphorus Five as a stand alone framework, you should delete the entire System42 folder, and modify the "application-startup-file" setting in your web.config underneath the p5.webapp folder.
+If you wish to use Phosphorus Five as a stand alone framework, you should delete the entire System42 folder, and modify the "p5.webapp.application-startup-file" setting in your web.config underneath the p5.webapp folder.
 This allows you to create web apps from scratch, having complete control over every aspect of your systems.